shinka-rpc/shinka-js/README.md

 Package `@shinka-rpc/core` implements main functionality of `@shinka-rpc`.
 Ironically the `core` know how to do everything but made so abstract that as is unable to do anything.
-So to make `@shinka-rpc` able to do things, you have to pass the **parametrizer** -- commonly very small function, returning 2 functions:
+So to make `@shinka-rpc` able to do things, you have to pass the **transport** -- commonly very small function, returning 2 functions:
 `send` and `close`, and subscribing the instance to `onMessage`.
 Here you are able to implement the custom one (or more) or use any already existing: